linc80/z80sbcFiles/Readme.txt

 included in ROM and made available for use of CP/M via http://linc.no/go/linc80

-The LiNC80 SBC1 ships with the Small Computer Monitor written by Steven C Cousins as its primary operating environment.
+The LiNC80 SBC1 ships with the Small Computer Monitor written by Stephen C Cousins as its primary operating environment.
  The source code, and tools needed to build it, are located at http://scc.me.uk

 The secondary ROM environment is a slight adjustment of Grant Searle's